Because we’re proud

 The Need is Real, The Time is Now

 Support the University of Wisconsin and help continue the tradition of excellence in teaching, research and public serviceMake a Gift »

 The role of great public research universities in the world has never been more important.
-In addition to generating life-changing research, the UW-Madison will educate a significant number of our future leaders in science, business, government, education, journalism and more.
+In addition to generating life-changing research, UW-Madison educates a significant number of our future leaders in science, engineering, business, public policy, history, education, law, journalism, and more.

-Fifty years ago, state funding covered 90 percent of core educational costs; today it covers 40 percent of the core budget and 15 percent of the overall UW-Madison budget.
-That means the University has fewer core dollars to attract outside funding and maintain the quality of a UW-Madison education.
+Fifty years ago, state funding covered 90 percent of core educational costs; as of 2014-15, it covered about 40 percent of the core budget and 15 percent of the overall UW-Madison budget.
+That has meant the university has had fewer core dollars to attract outside funding and maintain the quality of a UW-Madison education.